eshaanmathakari/shrimpInfectionDetection/README.md

 - Image augmentation helped create a larger dataset for improved model training
 - Convolutional neural networks were effective for detecting signs of disease in shrimp images
-- The EfficientNetB0 architecture provided the highest accuracy for this problem
+- The EfficientNetB0 architecture provided the highest accuracy for this problem Screenshot 2023-11-09 at 12.56.38.png

 ## Conclusion